 devops/pingidentity-devops-getting-started/11-docker-compose/04-simple-syncdirectory and enter:

 docker-compose up -d

-Check that PingDirectory and PingDataSync are healthy and running:
+To check that PingDirectory and PingDataSync are healthy and running, enter:

 docker-compose logs -f

 To see the logs for a particular product container at any point, enter: